 - Wash your hands regularly with soap and water, before and after eating and after going to the toilet. - Cover your cough or sneeze into your elbow, and use handsanitiser.
-Always wash your hands after sneezing or coughing. - Use hand sanitisers regularly when in public. - If feeling unwell, avoid contact with others (e.g. touching, hugging etc.)
+Always wash your hands after sneezing or coughing. - Wear a mask when in public.
+It is mandatory to do so. - If feeling unwell, avoid contact with others (e.g. touching, hugging etc.)